How To Get Your Product in Target: 8 Steps To Take

 Step 1: Understand Target’s Rules & Requirements

-Dropshippers also have specific requirements:
+Dropshippers on the Target site also have specific requirements, which include:

-- Have a dedicated resource for day-to-day management.
+- Have a dedicated resource for day-to-day management

-- Fulfill orders within 24 hours.
+- Fulfill orders within one business day

-- Work with all carriers and shipping services.
+- Work with all carriers and shipping services

-- Send and receive all required electronic data interchange (EDI) documents in a timely manner.
+- Send and receive all required electronic data interchange (EDI) documents in a timely manner

-Responsible Product Sourcing & Standards of Engagement
+Product Sourcing & Standards of Engagement

 Target wants all suppliers to maintain both responsible product sourcing and ethical business practices.
 This means no bribing, forced labor, harassment, or excessive overtime.
 Read its Standards of Vendor Engagement for full details.